chippyash/Assembler-Builder-Pattern/README.md

 `Assembler::get()`.
 Of course, you can only use this once (as in subsequent calls to Assembler::get() will return the same instance,) so use with care.

+## How?

+Documentation incomplete.

+See the tests and [Test Contract](https://github.com/chippyash/assembler-builder-pattern/blob/master/docs/Test-Contract.md) for further information at present.

 ## Running the examples

 Although the library itself does not have any other dependencies other than PHP5.4+, the examples do.
 These are included in the `composer requires-dev` statement so as long as you have included the dev requirements (default for Composer,) you should be good to go.

-Documentation incomplete.

-See the tests and [Test Contract](https://github.com/chippyash/assembler-builder-pattern/blob/master/docs/Test-Contract.md) for further information at present.

-Run examples/OneManCoffeeShop.php to see it in action